Alexny1992/NBA_Analysis/readme.md

 ### 2022 - 2023 Regular Season
 ![Corr_2022-2023] ("https://github.com/Alexny1992/NBA_Analysis/blob/main/NBA_Analysis/Images/2022-2023-TeamPER-vs-WinRate.png")

-The summary of our linear model indicated that our model had an adjusted R^2 of 0.532 and significant according to F-statistics.
+The summary of our linear model indicated that our model had an adjusted R^2 of 0.532 and was significant according to F-statistics.
 With Omnibus probability value of 0.961 it is indicating our residuals are normally distributed.

 <p float="center">
   <img src="https://github.com/Alexny1992/NBA_Analysis/blob/main/NBA_Analysis/Images/2022-2023-Normal_QQ.png" width="290" />